The Difference Between a Warranty and a Vehicle Service Contract

 What Is a Vehicle Service Contract?

-A vehicle service contract is coverage that a customer typically purchases after their manufacturer’s warranty has expired.
-Vehicle service contracts cover mechanical breakdowns when the factory warranty expires.
+Vehicle service contracts cover a vehicle’s mechanical breakdowns on your vehicle when the factory warranty expires.
 Similar to warranties, vehicle service contracts cover a vehicle for a specific number of miles or months.

 What Do Vehicle Service Contracts Cover?